-The Jean Golding Institute Code of Conduct
+The JGI Code of Conduct and Statement of Inclusion

 A set of guidelines for expected professional behaviour at the JGI.

-We pledge to provide a safe and professional environment where people from the broadest range of backgrounds can participate fully in our meetings and events.This code of conduct applies before, during and after our events, and in all physical and virtualspaces.
+The Jean Golding Institute (JGI) is committed to providing a welcoming, friendly and supportive environment for all participants at its activities regardless of age, disability, belief and religion, race, ethnicity and nationality, sex and gender, sexual orientation, and other protected characteristics.
+We pledge to provide a safe and professional environment where people from the broadest range of backgrounds can participate fully in our activities.
+This code of conduct applies before, during and after our events, and in all physical and virtual spaces.

 Our expectations

-• By participating in our meetings and events, we expect participants to abide by this Code of Conduct and accept the procedure by which any Code of Conduct incidents areresolved.
+• By participating in our meetings and events, we expect participants to abide by this Code of Conduct and accept the procedure by which any Code of Conduct incidents are resolved

 Behaviours we encourage